WavefrontEngUB/phase-retriever/README.md

     python -m phase_retriever test

-to run the test suite.
+to run the unit test suite.

 At the end, you can compare the retrieved field with the one stored in the test dataset, considered as the ground truth.